|

 How do I describe Otterpop?
-She's sort of "special".
+She's very, very special.
 If by special,

 you mean evil.
 Someone out on Larkin Valley road captured